svermaji/SearchBigFile/Detail-README.md

 ## Recent Changes<br>
 #### On 29-Sep-2020<br>
 * In case of hang, program tries to stop forcefully after 50 sec.
+* The warning indicator is now revamped and made more prominent.

 #### On 26-Sep-2020<br>
 * ESC key to hide inner-frame for recent searches.